hillanssofia-frontend/SkyCast/weather-app/README.md

+SkyCast ☀️🌧️🌩️

+SkyCast is a simple weather application that fetches and displays current conditions and forecasts using the OpenWeather API .
+It is built with HTML, Sass (SCSS), and Vanilla JavaScript.

+🚀 Features

+Search by city name to get weather details.

+Displays current temperature, feels like, humidity, wind speed, and precipitation.

+Shows a 5-day forecast grouped by day with min/max temperatures.

+Displays an hourly forecast (next 18 hours).

+Condition-based icons (sun, rain, clouds, snow, etc.).

 # Weather Application

 This is a simple weather application that fetches and displays weather data using a weather API.
 The application is built with HTML, CSS (using Sass), and JavaScript.
+Setup Instructions

+Clone the repository

+git clone <repository-url>
+cd weather-app

+Install dependencies

+npm install

+Add your API key
+Create or edit src/js/config.js:

+window.OPENWEATHER_API_KEY = "your_api_key_here";

+Start the development server (Vite)

+npm run dev

 ## Project Structure